Ketibansapi/aiaflickr/README.md

 # Build a react application implemented with flickr API to boost the photos

-Deployed link:
+Deployed link: [currently cannot be deployed because of the limit on Heroku's project]

 Source code: https://github.com/Ketibansapi/aiaflickr

 Technologies used: React + Flickr API

 Testing: Unit test